Rexeh/joystick-diagrams/readme.md

 ## Usage

+Please ensure you have **backup of your config**, this should not modify if but I also take no responsibility if you lose all your binds!

+- Edit Config.py to point to your Joystick Gremlin config file you want to map
 - Program will try match Device Names, with available files in /templates
 - If it finds a match, it'll export the bindings for this device, and any modes you have configured
 - If you have web browser enabled, they'll automatically open in your browser